-Chakra names reveal the roles of the chakras in the body and on psychological, spiritual and emotional levels.
-The English and Sanskrit chakra names as well as brief descriptions of the unique aspects of each chakra.
+The Sanskrit names of chakras reveal their roles in the body on physical, psychological, spiritual and emotional levels.
+The English and Sanskrit chakra names describe the unique aspects of each chakra.
 The Sanskrit chakra names come from ancient Eastern traditions.

 Muladhara = Root Chakra